-If you are not using some other optimization option, consider using -Og (see Optimize Options) with -g.
+If you are not using some other optimization option, consider using -Og (see Options That Control Optimization) with -g.
 With no -O option at all, some compiler passes that collect information useful for debugging do not run at all, so that -Og may result in a better debugging experience.

 Produce debugging information in the operating system’s native format (stabs, COFF, XCOFF, or DWARF).
 GDB can work with this debugging information.

 On most systems that use stabs format, -g enables use of extra debugging information that only GDB can use; this extra information makes debugging work better in GDB but probably makes other debuggers crash or refuse to read the program.
-If you want to control for certain whether to generate the extra information, use -gstabs+, -gstabs, -gxcoff+, -gxcoff, or -gvms (see below).
+If you want to control for certain whether to generate the extra information, use -gvms (see below).

 Produce debugging information for use by GDB.
 This means to use the most expressive format available (DWARF, stabs, or the native format if neither of those are supported), including GDB extensions if at all possible.

 Produce debugging information in DWARF format (if that is supported).
 The value of version may be either 2, 3, 4 or 5; the default version for most targets is 5 (with the exception of VxWorks, TPF and Darwin / macOS, which default to version 2, and AIX, which defaults to version 4).

 Note that with DWARF Version 2, some ports require and always use some non-conflicting DWARF 3 extensions in the unwind tables.

 GCC no longer supports DWARF Version 1, which is substantially different than Version 2 and later.
-For historical reasons, some other DWARF-related options (including -feliminate-dwarf2-dups and -fno-dwarf2-cfi-asm) retain a reference to DWARF Version 2 in their names, but apply to all currently-supported versions of DWARF.
+For historical reasons, some other DWARF-related options such as -fno-dwarf2-cfi-asm) retain a reference to DWARF Version 2 in their names, but apply to all currently-supported versions of DWARF.